 Steel food cans, canisters and lids can go in your blue curbside cart or the mixed recycling dumpsters.
 Canisters include things like tea, coffee or cookie canisters.

-Yes, aerosol cans can be recycled, as long as they are completely empty.
+Most aerosol cans can be recycled, as long as they are completely empty.
+The exceptions are cans that contained WD-40 or spray paint.

 Glass bottles and jars, colored and clear.
 Examples include soda, beer and wine bottles, pasta sauce and salsa jars.